 National Library Service Talking Books (888.657.7323)

 If you are registered for the National Library Services Talking Books program, consider going mobile.
-It takes a bit of time to sett it up and requires patience as you learn to navigate this, sometimes cumbersome, app, but book lovers with visual impairments absolutely love the totally free access to audio books.
-Click here to read our post on NLS.
+It takes a bit of time to set it up and requires patience as you learn to navigate this, sometimes cumbersome, app, but book lovers with visual impairments absolutely love the totally free access to audiobooks.
+To learn more about NLS, read our full article.

 Always good to have a digital recorder on hand.
 We used to spend hundreds to have one in our pocket, now it’s sitting right in our phone for free.
 High-quality recording, 3 button interface.
 Trim, save, and share options.